Students will understand the structure and dynamics of representative social and natural systems and their interrelationships.

 - Students will demonstrate knowledge of ecological systems and how they have been historically conceived.

 - Students will demonstrate the ability to integrate knowledge of social and ecological systems to predict, assess, and analyze the effects of human activities.

-II.
 Critical Thinking and Communication